alldayiwonder/visualize311/README.md

 Run as python 311_countsZip.py [complaintsfile] [zipboroughfile] [shapefile]

-Python script to read NYC 311 data, count number of complaints per zip code, and visualize as circles for each zip code.
+Python script to read NYC 311 data, count number of complaints per zip code, and visualize as circles for each zip.
 The size of each circle is proportional to the number of complaints in the zip code.

 <h6> Dependencies: </h6>
 <ul> Python 2.7.8 </ul>